 Year 10 students will make an important decision about their immediate future by choosing courses for Year 11 and 12.
 Students will have help to make a decision, but students will need to actively seek out advice and information that will enable them to make a sound choice.
-It is wise for students to plan for several alternatives in case they change their mind, do not meet the prerequisites or miss out on their first choice of subjects.
+It is wise for students to plan for several alternatives in case they change their mind, do not meet the pre-requisites or miss out on their first choice of subjects.

-This booklet contains information to help students decide which Year 11 and 12 courses to select and provides detailed information about the Western Australian Statement of Student Achievement (WASSA).
+This booklet contains information to help students decide which Year 11 and 12 courses to select and provides detailed information about the Western Australian Statement of Student Achievement (WASSA) and the Western Australian Certificate of Education (WACE).